 Often bedsores develop because the nursing home failed to provide essential care and ignored the resident’s needs.
 Sometimes the nursing homes are understaffed and do not have the personnel to meet their obligations to move the patient regularly.
-In addition to turning the patient other care factors can contribute to ulcers.
-Nutrition and hygiene play an import role in keeping the skin healthy and preventing sores.
-If the body is not nourished, or becomes dehydrated, the skin will start to breakdown.
-Also poor hygiene will promote bedsores, particularly the failure to change soiled under garments.
+In addition to not turning the patient, other care factors can contribute to ulcers.
+Nutrition and hygiene play an important role in keeping the skin healthy and preventing sores.
+If the body is not nourished, or becomes dehydrated, the skin will start to break down.
+Also poor hygiene will promote bedsores, particularly the failure to change soiled undergarments.

 It is important to treat these sores promptly.
-The longer to sore persists the larger it will grow and the more difficult to treat.
-As the skin continues to breakdown infection is likely to set in, which further compromises the body’s ability to heal itself.
+The longer the sore persists, the larger it will grow and the more difficult to treat.
+As the skin continues to break down, infection is likely to set in, which further compromises the body’s ability to heal itself.
 Once the bedsore reaches the final stages they do not often heal and the resident spends the remainder of their life in discomfort and pain.

 Due to the prevalence of bedsores, federal law requires a nursing homes facility to create a preventative plan.
 Pennsylvania also has extensive regulations regarding the treatment and care of nursing home residents.